petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/tutorials/using-routes-with-custom-elements.md

 Custom elements or IFrames being deployed in the same way as other types of client extensions is a **beta feature** in Liferay 7.4.
 This tutorial uses a different way to deploy custom element remote applications, and it is still the recommended approach until a future update.
 ```

-In this tutorial, you'll create a basic React application using Liferay's `create_remote_app.sh` script, which generates a sample app with three routes: `hello-world`, `hello-foo`, `hello-bar`.
+In this tutorial, you'll create a basic React application using Liferay's `create_custom_element.sh` script, which generates a sample app with three routes: `hello-world`, `hello-foo`, `hello-bar`.
 After compiling the application and hosting its `.js` and `.css` files, you'll register the application with Liferay and deploy it as a page widget.
 Finally, you'll configure it to use each of the alternative routes.

 ![Create a basic custom element remote appliaction with alternate routes and use the route property to configure which is rendered.](./using-routes-with-custom-elements/images/01.png)